-Good Day Sunshine Pallet Sign: Cricut Vinyl Project
+Good Day Sunshine Pallet Sign with Cricut Vinyl

 Pallet decor is super popular right now, and Cricut vinyl makes it easy to personalize one of these signs for your home or office.
 Inexpensive canvas stretcher bars and clips create a custom frame and provide a nice finishing touch.

 Canvas stretcher bars, 12-inch (2) and 16-inch (2)